 If you decide against sending money abroad with PayPal, you have a couple of other options.

-If you frequently make cross-border payments, you may consider signing up for the free TransferWise borderless multi-currency account.
-You can manage dozens of currencies, receive payments locally in the US, the UK, the EU and Australia, and send out money, too.
+If you frequently make cross-border payments, you may consider signing up for the TransferWise borderless multi-currency account.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 If you’d rather process your international money transfer - also known as a wire transfer - in person, then you can always call into your local bank.
 However, the costs of making an international transfer with your bank are a shock for many people.